bevyengine/bevy-website/content/learn/book/welcome/plugins/_index.md

 bevy = { version = "0.5", default-features = false, features = ["feature_name"] }
 ```

-As shown in the [plugin_group.rs](https://github.com/bevyengine/bevy/blob/latest/examples/app/plugin_group.rs) example, you can also configure plugin groups from within Bevy itself.
+As shown in the [`plugin_group.rs`](https://github.com/bevyengine/bevy/blob/latest/examples/app/plugin_group.rs) example, you can also configure plugin groups from within Bevy itself.

+Many of Bevy's subcrates can also be used directly on their own and integrated with other engines or your own framework.
+[`bevy_ecs`](https://crates.io/crates/bevy_ecs) is a particularly popular choice for this, allowing you to use our fast, featureful ECS in more unusual projects.